Wedding Photographer Workflow

 Long-Term Local Backup

 As the last step, I copy the RAW and JPG files from my SSD local drive to a local QNAP NAS server for long-term archival backup.
 And to make sure there’s a backup of my backup, I have two identical QNAP NAS servers running RAID6.
 With that configuration, the primary QNAP NAS is periodically backed up to my backup QNAP NAS.
+I also perioidically copy my data to external hard drives that I rotate and store those drives offsite using a

 That's it.
 That's a whole wedding deliverable for me.
 Although this description may appear complex and lengthy, my computer is doing most of this work in the background while I’m doing other things—like working on my business.